coxevan/pyGhost/README.md

 Note!
 =====
-The UI for PyGhost is still in development.
-But the core functionality is there.
+The UI for PyGhost is still in development, but the core functionality is there and usable.
 Please be patient while I construct a great experience!